willpatterson/SamStat/README.rst

 SamStat
 *******

-SamStat is a custom script used in a bioinformatics pipeline.
+SamStat is a custom toolkit used in a bioinformatics pipeline.

-SamStat preforms the following operations on corrispoding .sam file and .gff
+SamStat preforms the following operations on qnames from a SAM file and corrispoding GFF3 file
 files:

 1. Number of lines per QNAME